-Whether it comes to give the best to your baby during the growing years or finding an ideal solution for their overall needs, ghee never lets you down.
+Whether it comes to giving the best to your baby during the growing years or finding an ideal solution for their overall needs, ghee never lets you down.
 It is easy to infuse ghee into your baby’s dishes.
-As ghee is prepared by removing the milk solids from the butter, it can be consumed even if the baby develops lactose intolerance.
-The baby grows allergic reactions to milk and milk products.
-Hence, ghee should be an internal part of your baby’s diet.
+There are multiple benefits of ghee for your baby.
+Nothing matches the uses of ghee for your baby when it comes to a healthy digestive system, bones, and mind.
+Ghee is a treasure trove of all of the vital nutrients for your little one.

-‘Ghee’ is a healthy source of fat and contains the all-important Docosahexaenoic acid (DHA).
-DHA has been deemed necessary for brain development and growth.
+Ghee’ is a healthy source of fat and contains the all-important Docosahexaenoic acid (DHA).
+DHA is vital for brain development and growth.
 Plus, ghee is also full of energy, thus providing your baby lots of calories to stay active and on the go.
 The combination of all vitamins like A, E, K, etc., helps in the consistent growth of your baby.

 It is as well renowned for its anti-fungal, anti-oxidant, anti-bacterial, and anti-viral properties which can boost eyesight, immunity, digestion and help your baby achieve optimal growth.